Destroyer-official/Destroyer_P2P/README.md

 pip install -r requirements.txt
 ```

+## Usage Guide

-### Launching the Node
+### Launching the Application

-Initiate the secure P2P chat application:
+To start the secure P2P chat application:

 ```bash
 python secure_p2p.py
 ```

+### Connection Process

-The application will autonomously guide you through the following phases:
+The application guides you through these steps:

-1.  **NAT Traversal**: Discovering your public network presence using STUN.
-2.  **Role Assignment**: Choose to operate as a listening server node or an initiating client node.
-3.  **Quantum-Secure Handshake**: Establishment of a multi-layered, end-to-end encrypted, and mutually authenticated channel.
-4.  **Secure Communication**: Exchange messages safeguarded by next-generation cryptographic protocols.
+1. **Network Discovery**
+   - STUN protocol automatically discovers your public IP address and port
+   - NAT traversal capabilities are configured
+   - Your public endpoint is displayed (IPv4 or IPv6)

+2. **Connection Mode Selection**
+   - Option 1: Wait for incoming connections (Server mode)
+   - Option 2: Connect to a peer (Client mode)
+   - Option 3: Retry STUN discovery if needed
+   - Option 4: Exit the application

+3. **Establishing Secure Connection**
+   - **As Server**: Your public endpoint is displayed - share this with your peer
+   - **As Client**: Enter the server's endpoint address and port

+4. **Multi-Layer Security Handshake**
+   - Certificate exchange and verification
+   - Hybrid X3DH+PQ key agreement with quantum resistance
+   - Double Ratchet protocol initialization
+   - TLS 1.3 channel establishment

+5. **Secure Messaging**
+   - Enter a username to identify yourself
+   - Exchange end-to-end encrypted messages
+   - Type 'exit' to end the session
+   - '/help' displays available commands

+### Security Features in Action

+During the connection process, you'll see real-time security information:
+- Active post-quantum algorithms
+- TLS cipher and version confirmation
+- Certificate verification status
+- Key agreement protocols in use
+- Hardware security availability

+All messages are automatically protected with multiple encryption layers, padding, and authentication without requiring any additional user configuration.

 ---